Relational Infrastructure

 Why it matters

 Acknowledgment says I see you.
 Remembering says you stayed with me after you left, which is a much stronger signal, and it's the mechanical difference between contact and care.
-It also compounds: each remembered detail deepens the next conversation, because you're building on chapter three instead of restarting at the introduction every time.
-This is maintenance in its most concrete form.
-Forgetting what someone told you isn't neutral.
-It quietly teaches them that talking to you doesn't accumulate anything, and eventually they stop depositing.
+It also compounds beautifully: each remembered detail deepens the next conversation, because you're building on chapter three instead of restarting at the introduction every single time you talk.
+Over months, that's the difference between a friendship that goes somewhere and one that keeps politely resetting to zero.

 What to practice